• Recipes

 two photos showing sautéing onion and mushroom then blending wet ingredients.

 1. Saute the onion and mushrooms until dry, about 7 to 8 minutes.
 Add minced garlic, and cook for another minute.
 By the way, your pan will look more full than this.
-I was making a half-batch when I took that photo.
+I was making a half-batch when I took the photo.

 2. In a blender combine the sautéed mixture with the remaining wet ingredients, using only ½ cup of the barbecue sauce.
 Blend until smooth.